domRiddle/ASF/FAQ.md

 General ASF rule is that warnings are **not** errors, therefore they should **not** be reported.
 A warning is an indicator to you that something potentially unwanted happen.
 Whether it was Steam not reacting, API throwing errors or your network connection being down - it's a warning, and it means we expected it to happen, so don't bother ASF development with it.

 Errors on the other hand indicate a situation that should not happen, therefore they're worth reporting as long as you made sure that it's not you who is causing them.
 If it's a common situation that we expect to happen, then it'll be converted to a warning instead.
-Otherwise, it's possibly a bug that should be corrected, not silently ignored.
+Otherwise, it's possibly a bug that should be corrected, not silently ignored, assuming it's not you who caused that error in the first place.

 In one TL;DR sentence - report errors, don't report warnings.